06000208/obsidian-items/README.md

 This section may be moved out of the readme to the repository's discussions forum or wiki in the imminent future

 - Goals
+  - Things should be designed for and integrated within obsidian itself, and with a user's potential workflows in mind.
+As opposed to implementing an entire app within a modal or view and causing tension switching back/forth
-  - I want everything within the plugin to be designed as simple and practical as possible
+  - Everything within the plugin should be designed as simple and practical as possible
   - Speed and optimization is of great importance.
 The plugin should never cause obsidian to have worse performance

 - Metadata Pane, renders the currently focused item's metadata as GUI editable fields
+  - Would be fully capable of airtable and notion's typed fields, though less static/defined.
+The types would be parsed from the data itself, and could be easily switched (conversion of data to other structures)
+  - Would fully support linking items inside fields, including arrays/"multiple item" fields

 - How are items referenced?
 Ideally, it would be as easy as linking markdown notes and feature the same autocompletion capabilities.
   - If you wanted to have a gallery view for all items with a tag, or 4 specific items without nesting those items directly, how would you go about that?